Do I need to be registered with Creative Casting to apply for jobs?

 You will be paid via BACS transfer.
-It takes on average 6-8 week for productions to send the payment to us, and then we need to process the payment and send it to you.
+It takes up to 12 weeks for productions to send the payment to us, and then we need to process the payment and send it to you.

 I’ve been paid less than I thought, what should I do?

 If you have a problem with pay, please call the office on 029 2010 7628

 At Creative Casting we have no say on who is selected for what role, the final decision will always lie with the production team.
 If you want to talk to a member of the team about how to increase your work opportunity, call the office.